ska-telescope/ska-pst-lmc/docs/src/api/receive/index.rst

 The Receive (RECV.MGMT) TANGO Component is used to manage the RECV.CORE process.

-This is component is made up of a TANGO device, a component manager, as well as including a simulator and a gRPC Process API, which used by the component to talk with the RECV process via gRPC + Protobuf.
+This component is made up of a TANGO device, a component manager, as well as including a simulator and a gRPC Process API, which are used by the component to talk with the RECV process via gRPC + Protobuf.

 For more information about RECV.CORE check: